 The Project site is comprised of Plant Community Types (PCT) 5, 74, 76, and 277, as observed during field surveys.
-A summary of these PCTs, including their characteristics and threatened ecological community (TEC) status is provided in Table 4-1.

-A series of maps, outlining the locations of these PCTs within the Project site, have also been provided, refer to Figure 4-1 to Figure 4-5.
+A summary of these PCTs, including their characteristics and threatened ecological community (TEC) status is provided in Table 4-1.A series of maps, outlining the locations of these PCTs within the Project site, have also been provided, refer to Figure 4-1.